 When you debate about hiring a contractor or a full-time employee, you're taking part in a much wider discussion than you might realize.
 There are hard questions that need to be answered about contract workers and the gig economy.
 And the answers to those questions start with how your company hires.

 In the past, it's been a simple question of which type of employee is a better fit for the task.
 Do you need a highly skilled worker for a short-term project?
-Hire a contractor.
+Consider contract workers.

 Do you need someone who can solve similar problems for you on a long-term basis?
-Hire a full-time employee.
+Consider offering full-time employment.

-In December 2017, NPR and Marist found that 20% of all American workers are contract workers.
+In December 2017, NPR and Marist found that 20% of all American workers are contract workers or independent contractors.
 Other methodologies and results vary (including one study that found over a third of Americans making some income through informal work), but it's fairly well accepted that contract working is growing in the United States.

-One statistic that supports this notion is the fact that Google had more contractors than full-time employees for the first time in 2018.
+One statistic that supports this notion is the fact that Google had more contract employees than full-time employees for the first time in 2018.

 But it's not just huge international companies like Google that are cashing in on contract work.
-Small businesses are using contractors, too.
+Small businesses are using contract workers, too.
 In fact, data from January 2019 shows that small businesses have been hiring significantly more contractors than they have full-time employees.

 And, of course, there are big stories like Amazon offering employees $10,000 to quit and become contractors (which, unsurprisingly, ignited some controversy).

-No matter the figures you look at, it's clear that contract work is a big part of modern employment culture.
+No matter the figures you look at, it's clear that contract jobs and work are a big part of modern employment culture.
 And not just in the US, either; it's also becoming a significant part of Western European culture, too.

-At first glance, it seems like a good way to give employees flexibility and save companies money.
+At first glance, it seems like a good way to give employees flexibility and save companies on health insurance and other benefits.
 But the decision to hire a contractor or a full-time employee runs much deeper than that.